WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-attributes.md

 }
 ```

-With that code in place, rebuild the block using `npm run build`, reload the editor and add the block.
-You should be able to type a message in the editor, and on save, view it in the post.
+Rebuild the block using `npm run build`, reload the editor and add the block.
+Type a message in the editor, save, and view it in the post.